alpyalti/Issuefy/issuefy-mvp-prd.md

 Source fields: id, project_id, competitor_id, keyword_id, title, url, domain, source_type, scraped_at, content_snippet, cleaned_text, r2_raw_html_key, created_at.

-Source types: Competitor Website, News, Article, Review, Public Discussion, Industry Page, Other.
+Source types: Competitor Website, Company Website (optional, used only if the user opts to monitor their own site, section 13.11), News, Article, Review, Public Discussion, Industry Page, Other.

 Deduplication: enforce a unique constraint on `(project_id, url)`.
 On re-scrape of an existing URL, **update** the existing row (refresh `scraped_at`, snippet, cleaned text) rather than inserting a duplicate.
 This prevents the table from filling with copies across daily cron + manual refresh.